 Deploy: Docker Compose

 This guide walks you through deploying Llamenos with Docker Compose on a single server.
-You’ll have a fully functional hotline with automatic HTTPS, PostgreSQL database, object storage, identity provider, real-time relay, and optional transcription — all managed by Docker Compose.
+You’ll have a fully functional hotline with automatic HTTPS, PostgreSQL database, object storage, Nostr relay, and optional transcription — all managed by Docker Compose.

 Prerequisites